racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK5.md

 #### Step 1

-We learned from this step that *shellcode* is a piece of assembly code that launches a shell.
-(It cannot be used as a compiled program from C, it must be written in assembly.)
+We learned from this step that *shellcode* is a piece of assembly code that launches a shell (it cannot be used as a compiled program from C, it must be written in assembly).

 #### Step 2: 32-bit Shellcode

 Here is an example of 32-bit shellcode that invokes `execve("/bin/sh")`.
-Basically, it will construct all three arguments: `"/bin//sh"`, `argv` with first element `"/bin//sh"` and `0` as 3rd element.
+Basically, it will construct all three arguments: `"/bin//sh"` as the executable filepath, `argv` as the command-line arguments array, with first element `"/bin//sh"` and `0` (or `NULL`) as the second, and `0` (or `NULL`) as the environment variables array.
+This shellcode works for executables compiled for 32-bit computer architectures.

 ```asm
 ; Store the command on stack